pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

         # Specifying a GitHub environment is optional, but strongly encouraged
         environment: pypi
         permissions:
-          # IMPORTANT: this permission is mandatory for trusted publishing
+          # IMPORTANT: this permission is mandatory for Trusted Publishing
           id-token: write
         steps:
           # retrieve your distributions here